gbgabiola/100DaysOfCode/r1-log.md

 ## Day 60: August 11, Saturday
 **Today's Progress**: Continue with the same book, reviewed the tech skills that must have, PLang, structuring code, OO design, algorithms and data structures.

+## Day 61: August 13, Monday
+**Today's Progress**: Finished chapter 4, organizing all my vision and goals, applying the quadrants matrix to determine the importance and urgency of each goals.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: